cbmckni/gpn-workshop/README.md

 Next, deploy a 50Gb Persistant Volume Claim(PVC) to the cluster:

-`cd ~/Desktop/classroom/gpn-workshop`
+`cd ~/Desktop/classroom/myfiles/gpn-workshop`

-Edit the file and enter your name for your own PVC!
+Edit the file with `nano task-pv-claim.yaml `and enter your name for your own PVC!

 ```
 metadata: